chrisbtr/q-and-a/README.md

 - express-validator
   - Used to validate requests being sent to the express.
 - bcrypt
-  - Used to create encrypted web tokens (for logging in users).
+  - Used to create encrypted web tokens (for logging-in users).
 - jsonwebtoken
   - Used sign web tokens (for logging in users).